mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 on repelling boarders.
 Marines are always ready to fight their way into a ship but must also be prepared to fight their way back out if necessary.
-As a famous marine once said, ‘there’s no such thing as retreat but sometimes you can shoot in all directions’.
+As a famous marine once said, 'there's no such thing as retreat but sometimes you can shoot in all directions'.

 Jump troops drop from space with re-entry capsules, ablative shields, deployment shuttles or other